Ask Chef Dennis

 You can leave out the sun-dried tomatoes if you don’t like them or can’t find them.
 Or you can swap them out for cherry tomatoes.
 If you use cherry or grape tomatoes, cut them in half and use them more as a garnish.
 You can cook them, but raw, they will add a nice fresh pop to the dish.

-The bacon garnish is optional, or you can cook it with the shallots and garlic adding it directly to the sauce.
-You could also use chopped prosciutto as a garnish instead of bacon.
+The bacon garnish is optional.
+You can cook it with the shallots and garlic and add it directly to the sauce.
+You could also use chopped prosciutto instead of bacon.

-You can also use any type of potato that you like or have on hand.
-If you don’t have any shallots, use chopped onion instead or onion powder.
+You can also use any potato you like or have on hand.
+If you don’t have shallots, use chopped onion or onion powder instead.

-Remove the chicken from the skillet and set aside until needed.
-Discard all but one tablespoon of the oil from the skillet, then add fresh garlic and shallots to the oil.
+• Remove the chicken from the skillet and set aside until needed.
+Discard all but one tablespoon of the oil from the skillet.
+Then, add the fresh garlic and shallots to the pan.
 Let them cook for about one minute.

 *If you’d like to add a little white wine to the sauce, this is the time to add it, deglazing the pan.

-Pour the sauce over the potatoes into the baking dish.
-I used a 10-inch square baking dish.
+• Pour the sauce over the potatoes in the baking dish.
+I used a 9-inch square baking dish.

 If you’d rather use pasta instead of potatoes, you can easily make the switch and turn it into a Creamy Tuscan Chicken Pasta dish.